jmvlangen/modular-method-package/examples/literature/Dieulefait-Freitas-2014.rst

 The fixed field of the splitting character is :math:`\QQ` adjoint :math:`\theta = \sqrt{\frac{1}{2}(5 + \sqrt{5})}`, which is a root of :math:`x^4 - 5 x^2 + 5`.
 According to the article this is also the
-fixed field of the splitting map.
+fixed field of the splitting map, which we check.

 ::